cdcdd15/raiffaisen-accounts/README.md

 Other comments
 - The commit messages in the history of the Git repo explain what I did step by step
-- Applied circuit breaker library: @CircuitBreaker present in class RatesService.java, I tested it with a call (to the online exchange service) after I stopped the internet connection and the callback method is called (so it works)
+- Applied circuit breaker library: @CircuitBreaker present in class RatesService.java, I tested it with a call (to the online exchange service) after I stopped the internet connection and the callback method is called (so it works).
+See health actuator endpoint GET http://localhost:5000/actuator/health
 - Applied caching: @Cacheable present on method exchageRates() from AccountService.java
 - the search is done by iban column, the find by iban endpoint returns 404 if the record with the corresponding iban is not found
 - iban column is made unique in Account JPA entiy, so from the POST endpoint if you (as a REST client) try to insert accounts with the same iban it will return 400 with the corresponding message